ArnoNowatzky/commonmodulesprototype/readme.md

 8. You can start/stop one dedicated service by clicking button *Stop/Start* in the list.

 ## Runtime docker
-The subproject 'commonModuleRuntime' provides a small runtime which enables starting independent services.
+The subproject 'commonModuleNCI' provides a small runtime which enables starting independent services.
 1. In subproject clients/java call `docker-compose up`.
 This starts a postgres database, an acivemq broker, a keycloak and other things important for running the prototype.
 This must only be done once.
-2. In another tab of your terminal call `./gradlew :commonModuleRuntime:bootRun` to start the runtime itself.
+2. In another tab of your terminal call `./gradlew :commonModuleNCI:bootRun` to start the runtime itself.
 3. In a third tab of your terminal start call `./gradlew :clients:java:run` to start the small java client.
 4. In the client step to tab 'Admin' and select 'docker' in the combobox.
 5. Install all modules by clicking button *Install all modules*.
 This installs everything under _clients/java/build/example/jar_